top of page

 Novel Group 15 Bonding

-In the course of investigating the medicinal inorganic chemistry of Group 15 compounds, we came to appreciate that a number of important questions related to their fundamental structure and bonding remain unanswered.
+In the course of investigating the medicinal inorganic chemistry of group 15 compounds, we came to appreciate that a number of important questions related to their fundamental structure and bonding remain unanswered.
 We use a variety of synthetic, computational, and physical inorganic methods to answer such questions.
 One area of particular interest centers on unprecedented unsaturated bonds involving heavy pnictogens.